Will the De Minimis Loophole Come for France Next?

 Beginning May 2, that same $12 shirt will not come with a customs duty of $100 per item, or 90% of its value.
 On June 1, that fee will just about double.

-Closing this loophole is good for (most) Americans
+Closing this loophole does some good

-Fewer purchases from Shein and Temu — together the two retailers are responsible for an incredible 30% of packages entering the country through the loophole — is good for America and (most) Americans.
+Fewer purchases from Shein and Temu — together the two retailers are responsible for an incredible 30% of packages entering the country through the loophole — is good for America and (many) Americans.
 Consider the environmental damage of incredibly fast fashion and accusations of forced labor against the retailers.
 Closing the de minimis loophole for cheap goods from China has been a bipartisan issue — in fact, House Democrats approached the Biden administration last year about doing it: “These imports threaten U.S. manufacturers, hurt union workers and local retailers, and expose American consumers to great risk by flooding the market with fake and sometimes dangerous imported goods.”
 (These are Democrats!)

 Made in the U.S.A. and Fabriqué en France: More of both, please